JOHN 15

 But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me:

-The only time we read of an apostle using the word Father for God is when the apostle Peter explained what had happened on the Day of Pentecost, saying, “Therefore being by the right hand of God exalted, and having received of the Father the promise of the Holy Ghost, He hath shed forth this, which ye now see and hear”, Acts 2:33.
+The only time we read of an apostle using the word Father for God in the Book of Acts, (as opposed to the Lord Jesus using the name in 1:7), is when the apostle Peter explained what had happened on the Day of Pentecost, saying, “Therefore being by the right hand of God exalted, and having received of the Father the promise of the Holy Ghost, He hath shed forth this, which ye now see and hear.”
+Acts 2:33.
 He clearly had this passage in mind.

 Even the Spirit of truth- they not only go forth into a world of hate, but into a world of error.
 How are they going to convince men of the truth of the gospel if the ones they preach to did not believe it when Christ was here on earth amongst them?
 The answer is that they are going to preach that gospel “with the Holy Ghost sent down from heaven”, 1 Peter 1:12.
 The power in the preaching is not their own power, but that of the Spirit of God, and that will make the impact.
 He is specifically the Spirit of the truth concerning the relationship between the Father and the Son, which is at the very heart of the gospel.
-When the Holy Spirit is mentioned in the upper room ministry He is defined, because the Lord knew Mohamet would come on the scene centuries later and claim to be the comforter.
+When the Holy Spirit is mentioned in the upper room ministry He is defined, so that we know exactly who is meant.

 “every word that proceedeth out of the mouth of God”, Matthew 4:4.